Where to play

 Where to stay

-Situated just 1km from the centre of Mudgee, and set on 30 acres of land, Parklands Resort Mudgee offers a four star accommodation experience.
-A variety of room types are available from Standard Queen Rooms and Deluxe Rooms to One Bedroom Suites and Family Suites.
-All rooms have access to private balconies offering views of the manicured gardens and surrounding Mudgee Hills.
-Resort facilities include restaurant, indoor pool, spa and sauna, tennis court, gym, BBQ area, bike hire and free WIFI.
-Parklands Resort Mudgee also makes a great base to explore the nearby wineries.
-And don't forget, Members can save up to 20 percent on the best available room rate with late check out, as well as 10 percent off food and beverage at Parklands Resort Mudgee.
-Simply use the promo code: 'NRMA' when booking. *T&C's apply.
+Just 1km from the centre of Mudgee, , and set on 30 acres of land, Parklands Resort Mudgee offers a four star accommodation experience.
+All rooms have access to private balconies offering views of the manicured gardens and surrounding Mudgee Hills and makes a great base to explore the nearby wineries.

 A 10 minute drive west of Orange, the five bedroom Black Sheep Inn Bed and Breakfast is in a converted shearing shed, or you can stay in the colourful two bedroom Whispering Moon Cottage, which is the former shearers’ quarters.